dcloudio/hbuilderx-extension-docs/en/Tutorial/App/PhoneDebugging.md

 2. If HBuilder has detected the mobile phone, there may be a conflict with the mobile assistant.
 Please close all mobile assistants and run the real-device debugging again.
 3. Use the phone assistant to manually install android_base.apk on the phone, and then re-run the real device debugging.

-#### Q5: Android real device debugging report file operation Permission denied
+#### Q5: Android real device debugging and report file operation "Permission denied"

 Please try the following methods：
 1. Unplug the cable.
 2. Reopen`the USB debugging mode`.
 3. Plug in the cable again.
 Authorization confirmation may be required on the phone, please click confirm.
 4. Re-run the real device debugging to see if there are still problems.
-5. Restart the phone, and then re-run the real device debugging to see if the problem is solved/
+5. Restart the phone, and then re-run the real device debugging to see if the problem is solved.
 6. If the problem still exist, restart HBuilder and repeat steps 1-4, and then re-run the real device debugging to see if the problem is solved.
 7. If the problem is still exist, reinstall the phone driver:
    1）My Computer --- Right-click --Properties -- Hardware --- Device Manager -- Delete USB Driver.